mosmn/Notes/sections/theo/hci/universal-design.md

 2. **Earcons:**
    - Synthetic sounds representing information through structured combinations of notes.
    - They can be compound or part of a family of sounds, hierarchically structured to represent menus.
+        - compound earcons – combine different motives to build up a specific action.
+E.g., combining the motives for ‘create’ and ‘file’​
+        - Family earcons – represent compound earcons of similar types.
+E.g., OS errors and syntax errors would be in the ‘error’ family

 #### Touch

 - Touch is the only sense used for both sending and receiving information.
-- Haptic interaction includes cutaneous perception (tactile sensation) and kinesthetics (movement and position).
+- Haptic interaction includes
+    - cutaneous perception (tactile sensation) and
+    - kinesthetics (movement and position).
 - Technologies include electronic braille displays and force feedback devices like the PHANTOM range from SensAble Technologies.

 ### Handwriting Recognition